YiyuanMa/ULTRA-software-suite/README.md

 8. SMART-UQ - Uncertainty quantification toolbox

 Other external tools that are used and not modified within RHEA are: SU2 (https://github.com/su2code/SU2), gmsh (https://gmsh.info).

+NOTE: Please ensure you are checking out the feature-RHEA branch for the various libraries to ensure consistency and compatibiity of tools.